TatianaKarpovaP/Portfolio_Data_Analyst/project_1.md

   <img src="Figures/Corr_matrix_whole_data.png" alt="Distribution density diagram" width="500" height="500">
 </p>

 Due to the large data set, it is clear which parameters significantly affect the independent variable.
 Income growth is associated with an increase in debts and the debt-to-income ratio.
 However, I am not entirely sure what exactly causes people to take out loans when their income increases.
 Maybe some individuals are business owners who find it normal to use credit for working capital purposes.
 Or, perhaps it is a household where, despite rising income, the needs increase faster, for instance, due to the need for expensive purchases such as large houses, cars, or expensive educations for children.

+In summary, the main indicator, is the debt to income ratio.
+The greater the proportion, the greater the likelihood that the customer will not repay the debt.

 ## <a id="title7">Models implementation</a>